AWF-GAUG/Yolov5-tree-species-classification-in-point-cloud-images/README.md

 # Our results
 In order to train the YOLO classification model and to validate the performance during training we randomly split the original [tre3d](https://github.com/stefp/Tr3D_species) training-dataset into a training- (90%) and validation (10%) dataset.
 We performed this 90% / 10% split for each tree species.
 Using the above presented workflow our trained YOLOv5 classification model achieved an overall accuracy of 84 % over all 33 tree species classes on the validation dataset.The best performing YOLO classification model was trained after 26 epochs.
-The class specific accuracies (confusion matrix) achieved by the application of the trained YOLO model on the validataion dataset are depicted here:
+The class specific accuracies achieved by the application of the trained YOLO model on the validataion dataset and the model summary are depicted here:

 ![tr3d_spec_classification_validation](https://user-images.githubusercontent.com/78412402/226630824-a4b1ffc8-60a2-4040-95b5-c702de010ff4.png)